-Explore Geothermal Energy Jobs
+Geothermal Energy Jobs

 Geothermal energy offers something wind and solar cannot: 24/7 baseload power with a capacity factor that routinely exceeds 90%.
-But it also imposes a constraint the other renewables do not — you cannot build it just anywhere.
-Your career in geothermal will be shaped less by the technology you work with than by the geology beneath your feet.
-Iceland, Turkey's Aegean coast, Kenya's Rift Valley, Indonesia's volcanic islands, Italy's Tuscany region — these are not
+But it also imposes a constraint the other renewables do not - it cannot be built just anywhere.
+Careers in geothermal are shaped less by the technology than by the geology beneath the surface.
+Iceland, Turkey's Aegean coast, Italy's Tuscany region, Kenya's Rift Valley, Indonesia's volcanic islands - these are not arbitrary job markets.
+They are the places where Earth's interior heat is close enough to the surface to extract economically.
+The first question for anyone considering the sector is not which role to pursue, but where to be willing to live.

 Geothermal is not one technology.
 It is at least four, and they create very different workplaces.